CONSTITUTION and BYLAWS

 3. Provide learning opportunities for all age levels; pre-school, school age youth, adults and older adults;

-4. Encourage the congregation to set up agencies and organization to help the parish best perform its educational task for each specific age group, namely; the Sunday School (from nursery department to Bible Class), the parochial school, vacation Bible School, confirmation class, youth and adult groups, couples' and parents' groups;
+4. Encourage the congregation to set up agencies and organization to help the parish best perform its educational task for each specific age group, namely; the Sunday School (from nursery department to Bible Class), vacation Bible School, confirmation class, youth and adult groups, couples' and parents' groups;

 5. Provide leadership education for teachers, officers, and workers;